paolo-torres/interview-prep/system_design/problems/14_uber_backend/14_uber_backend.md

 1. As soon as server receives update for driver's location, broadcast info to all interested customers.
 2. Notify respective QuadTree server to refresh driver's location (say every 10 sec).

 **How can we efficiently broadcast driver's location to customers?** Can have **Push Model** where and a dedicated Notification Service to broadcast current location of drivers to all interested customers.
-Can build notification service on a publisher/subscriber model.When customer opens Uber app, they query server to find nearby drivers, so subscribe the customer and return list of drivers.
+Can build notification service on a publisher/subscriber model.
+When customer opens Uber app, they query server to find nearby drivers, so subscribe the customer and return list of drivers.

 **How can we efficiently implement notification service?** Can use either HTTP long polling or push notifications.